WAR, CONFLICT AND THE CITY

 A Site of Resistance — Dorine Maat

 Architecture of Destruction and Healing — Arna Mačkić

 Jolle Demmers, Chris Keulemans, Fatima Warsame, Sahar Shirzad

 Individual contributions can be downloaded separately below:

 In recent years, there has been growing interest in the role of futurity and hope in memory studies.
 This paper contributes to this conversation by examining futurity in a city marked by colonial conflict in the context of “The Dead”, the final short story from Dubliners by James Joyce.
-Drawing on discursive analysis, I argue that the postcolonial writer can rewrite the city, ripe for a new and unknown future.
-To support this argument, I analyze layers of the colonized urban space.
+Drawing on discursive analysis and negation theory, I argue that the postcolonial writer can rewrite the city, ripe for a new and unknown future.
+To support this argument, I analyse layers of the colonised urban space.
 Specifically, I look at the Wellington monument and the statue of Daniel O’Connell.
 Through this analysis, I demonstrate that futurity is an ambiguous concept capable of holding all possible iterations of the future after conflict.
-This paper contributes to ongoing debates about surpassing the current focus within memory studies on traumatic memories by drawing on research on hope, as it is lifeaffirming and inherently futureoriented, by Ann Rigney, and David P. Rando.
-In addition, it challenges conventional readings of conflict and trauma by extending hope to the dead.
-Thus, it exhibits how death helps to conceptualize an unknown future.
+This paper contributes to ongoing debates about surpassing the current focus within memory studies on traumatic memories.
+By drawing on research on hope, as it is life-affirming and inherently future-oriented, by Ann Rigney, and David P. Rando.
+And it challenges conventional readings of conflict and trauma by extending hope to the dead.
+Thus it exhibits how death helps to conceptualise an unknown future.

 The Policing of Berlin as a Post-Conflict City

 An Essay by: Mark Fenemore

 Discipline: Policing History